OpenUserJS/OpenUserJS.org/views/includes/documents/Frequently-Asked-Questions.md

 The `@downloadURL` UserScript metadata block key is not currently required but highly encouraged especially due to potential faulty .user.js engine updaters.

+### Q: Does OpenUserJS.org have script synchronization from a version control site?

+This site is currently a presentational userscript repository and is intended to distribute the final published product in a familiar community setting.

+However if you need, or want, the highly recommended [version control][wikipediaSCM] for prior versions of your script please add an additional, supported, authentication strategy in [your account preferences][oujsPreferences] or when you first sign up.
+This enables you to have the available import and synchronization options described on the respective pages accessed from your accounts username.
+The site will only attempt to synchronize to your existing script already on the site.
+Please ensure there is, at minimum, the same metadata block(s) present you want to synchronize from.

+Current supported synchronizable authentication stragegies are:

+* GitHub

 [greasemonkeyForFirefox]: Greasemonkey-for-Firefox
 [metaJSExample]: https://openuserjs.org/meta/Marti/oujs_-_Meta_View.meta.js
 [metaJSExample2]: https://openuserjs.org/install/Marti/oujs_-_Meta_View.meta.js